mosse-security/mcsi-library/docs/articles/2022/07/linux-forensics-artifacts-in-a-users-home-directory/linux-forensics-artifacts-in-a-users-home-directory.md

 ## 1. Recently Used Files

 Within */home/[user]/.local/share* there is a file called *recently-used.xbel*, which stores information about which files were recently used on the machine.
 XBEL refers to XML Bookmark Exchange Language, which is a file format that stores every entry as a bookmark.
-The following screenshot shows the XML version information and a single bookmark entry, within the \<bookmark:::{seealso}
+The following screenshot shows the XML version information and a single bookmark entry, within the \<bookmark>
 tag.
 It can be seen that *spark* has accessed the file *volatility-master.zip* in the */home/spark/Downloads* folder.
 The application that this file was used with is *Firefox*, that is underlined in red in the following screenshot.
 It could indicate that *spark* had downloaded this file via Firefox.
 You can also see the timestamps when this file was added and modified last.
-The timestamps are displayed relevant to the *[time zone](collecting-linux-system-information-for-dfir)
-::: the device is operating in.
+The timestamps are displayed relevant to the *[time zone](collecting-linux-system-information-for-dfir) the device is operating in.

 ![alt text](images/home-1.png)